 About silverfox57An AFOL who's been around a long time and has decided to make more of an on-line presence.
 I also have a strong love of mythology and folklore.

-Posted on March 11, 2018, in Affair, African, Air, Ancestors, Anger/Temper, Antelope, Benin, Betrayal, Birth, Bison-Buffalo, Borders/Boundaries, Brazil, Buisness, Candomble, Catholic, Cemetary, Central American, Change, Chaos, Chicken, Children, Chocolate, Christian, Consort, Death, Deity, Destruction, Diloggun, Disease - Illness, Divination, Egun, Essence, Femininity, Fire, Fortune, Goat, Graveyard, Guardian, Haitian, Harmattan, Horse, Hunter, Hunting, Hurricane, Jealousy, Justice, Life, Lightning, Liminal, Love, Machete, Market, Mother/Motherhood, Nature, Nigeria, Orisha, Oyotunji, Princess, Protector, Psychopomp, Queen, Rain, Resurrection, River, Sacrifice, Saint, Santeria, Season, Seduction, Shape-Shifter, Slaves-Slavery, Soldier, South American, Spirit, Storms, Taboo, Tornado, Transformation, Transition, Truth, Twins, Umbanda, Uncategorized, Underworld, Vodou, War, Warrior, Water, Water Buffalo, Weather, West Africa, Whirlwind, Wind, Women, Yoruban.
+Posted on March 11, 2018, in Affair, African, Air, Ancestors, Anger/Temper, Antelope, Benin, Betrayal, Birth, Bison-Buffalo, Borders/Boundaries, Brazil, Buisness, Candomble, Catholic, Cemetary, Central American, Change, Chaos, Chicken, Children, Chocolate, Christian, Consort, Death, Deity, Destruction, Diloggun, Disease - Illness, Divination, Egun, Essence, Femininity, Fire, Fortune, Goat, Graveyard, Guardian, Haitian, Harmattan, Horse, Hunter, Hunting, Hurricane, Jealousy, Justice, Life, Lightning, Liminal, Love, Machete, Market, Mother/Motherhood, Nature, Nigeria, Orisha, Oyotunji, Princess, Protector, Psychopomp, Queen, Rain, Resurrection, River, Sacrifice, Saint, Santeria, Season, Seduction, Shape-Shifter, Slaves-Slavery, Soldier, South American, Spirit, Storms, Taboo, Tornado, Transformation, Transition, Truth, Twins, Umbanda, Uncategorized, Underworld, Vodou, War, Warrior, Water, Water Buffalo, Weather, West Africa, Whirlwind, Wind, Women, Yoruban and tagged Mythology, Orisha, Religion.
 Bookmark the permalink.
 Leave a comment.